Cervical Cancer Treatment Information

 - Are experiencing difficulties in finding appropriate care

 The gynecological clinic at Moffitt offers a comprehensive array of treatments, including chemotherapy, radiation therapy and surgical procedures of wide-ranging complexity, from common surgeries to the latest robotic-assisted procedures.
 And, as a National Cancer Institute-designated Comprehensive Cancer Center, Moffitt conducts extensive clinical trials and other research.
 Through these research efforts, Moffitt Cancer Center is redefining how cervical cancer and other gynecologic cancers are diagnosed and treated.
 As compared to the national averages, our gynecologic cancer survival rates are higher, and our patients enjoy an enhanced quality of life.
-To learn more about our services, please call 1-888-MOFFITT, or you can schedule an appointment online.
+To learn more about our services, please call 1-888-MOFFITT, or you can complete a new patient registration form.
 For more information about cervical cancer and Moffitt’s program, please review our Women's Oncology TeleTalks, or refer to HER Place: the Health Education Resource Place in the gynecological clinic.
 Please contact us if you have any questions.